 Enrichment and rigour in acquiring key skills are the core principles underpinning our curriculum.

-Foundation Stage ie Nursery and Reception classes, are delivering the new Foundation Stage Early Years’ Curriculum which was introduced nationally in September 2012.
+Foundation Stage ie Nursery and Reception classes, are delivering the Foundation Stage Early Years’ Curriculum which was introduced nationally in September 2012.
 It has been carefully constructed to ensure that it is age appropriate and offers the children meaningful opportunities to develop holistically.
 The full document can be found here.

 The following is an excerpt: